 Due to its heating capabilities, a tankless heater will supply hot water when you need it, for however long you need it.
 Useful for establishments that regularly need to use large amounts of hot water.

-Low Matinence, Extended Lifespan
+Low Maintenance, Extended Lifespan

 Because of the way a storage heater operates, it requires regular servicing every 6- 12 months.
-The cost of such a service will tell over time with such regular checks needed.

 However, a tankless heater can sustain itself with minimal maintenance.
 Not only this, but they can often last up to 20 years without replacement, making them an excellent investment.

 In terms of tankless water heaters for industrial applications, the advantages outway any disadvantages.
 As with most forms of technology, advances are made, and older models become impractical.
 This is what has happened with the storage water heater.